wrengit/wrengit/README.md

 - 🌱 I’m currently learning Vue
 - 👯 I’m looking to collaborate on most things.
 Reach out!
 - 📫 How to reach me: lewis.leighfield@tuta.io
-- ⚡ Fun fact: I like building and flying drones, blockchain tech, and growing things.
+- ⚡ Fun fact: I like building and flying drones, sustainability, and growing things.

 ### Language and Tools